drawpile/listserver/README.md

 2. Write a configuration file (see `example.cfg`)
 3. Run the listing server (`$GOPATH/bin/listserver -c myconfig.cfg`)

-(Optional steps: you can use PostgreSQL for persistent listings.)

 Alternatively, configuration can be passed as environment variables:

     LS_LISTEN=localhost:8081 ./listserver